 1. You can get college credits:

-The criteria and conditions that will make you eligible to earn credits for your non paid internship should be kept in mind and you should also be aware of the criteria for earning credits in an industry.
+The criteria and conditions that will make you eligible to earn credits for your son paid internship should be kept in mind and you should also be aware of the criteria for earning credits in an industry.

 2. New experience:

-No matter how studies or knowledgeable you are, unless you have a working knowledge and hands-on experience in works related to your dream job, it can be a difficult task to land a job.
-An internship is that bridge that connects your theoretical knowledge with practical applications.
+No matter how good you are studying or how knowledgeable you are, unless you have a working knowledge and hands-on experience in works related to your job, it can be a difficult task to land your dream job.

 3. Job prospective:

 Companies may recruit candidates who interned at their company because they can save money in training as they must have imparted the required knowledge you already had the necessary skills required for the prospective job.

 4. Forming a network of professionals:

 You may be interested in acquiring skills but it is people that matter the most and internship can give the opportunity to explore and meet with different professionals and form a network of professionals.

 5. Getting to know the compatibility of your job:

 So an unpaid internship can give you the chance to explore your career choices in advance and can help you in making a wise decision for your future growth.

 6. Learning beyond your field:

-So you get ample of opportunity to learn about other department and get to know how the organization functions as a single unit and as a result you get more experience.
+So you get ample opportunity to learn about other departments and get to know how the organization functions as a single unit and as a result you get more experience.

-7. Not in responsibility of meeting deadlines:
+7. Not in the responsibility of meeting deadlines:

-So in short, you are not under pressure to complete the company’s daily task and the same time learns and understand the skills and knowledge required to get a job as soon as you graduate from university, making your job ready.
+So in short, you are not under pressure to complete the company’s daily task and at the same time learns and understand the skills and knowledge requires to get a job as soon as you graduate from university, making your job ready.